2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools

 After completing their Bachelor's Degree, allied health graduates from Thomas Jefferson University carry an average student debt load of $14,003.

-Wagner College came in at #19 in this year’s edition of the Most Popular Allied Health Professions Bachelor’s Degree Trade Schools ranking.
-Wagner is a small private not-for-profit school located in the city of Staten Island.
+Wagner College landed the #19 spot in the 2023 rankings for the most popular bachelor’s degree allied health professions programs.
+Wagner is a small private not-for-profit school located in the large city of Staten Island.

 About 93% of the students majoring in allied health at the school are women while 7% are male.